Some Remarks on the Jacobian Conjecture and Dru{\.z}kowski mappings: Introduction

-Throughout this paper, we will write {\bf K} for any field with characteristic zero and ${\bf K}[x]={\bf K}[x_1,x_2,\ldots,x_n]$ for the polynomial algebra over {\bf K} with $n$ indeterminates $x=x_1,x_2,\ldots,x_n$.
-Let $F=(F_1,F_2,\ldots,F_n):{\bf{K}}^n\rightarrow{\bf{K}}^n$ be a polynomial mapping, that is, $F_i\in{\bf{K}}[x]$ for all $1\leq i\leq n$.
-Let $JF=(\frac{\partial F_i}{\partial x_j})_{n\times n}$ be the Jacobian matrix of $F$.
 The Jacobian Conjecture (JC) raised by O.H.
-Keller in 1939 in \cite{MR1550818} states that a polynomial mapping $F:{\bf{K}}^n\rightarrow{\bf{K}}^n$ is invertible if the Jacobian determinant ${\operatorname{det}}JF$ is a nonzero constant.
+Keller in 1939 in \cite{MR1550818} states that a polynomial mapping $F:{\bf{K}}^n\rightarrow{\bf{K}}^n$ is invertible if the Jacobian determinant $\det JF$ is a nonzero constant.
 This conjecture has been attacked by many people from various research fields, but it is still open, even for $n\geq 2$.
 Only the case $n=1$ is obvious.
 For more information about the wonderful 70-year history, see \cite{MR0663785}, \cite{MR1790619}, and the references therein.
 It can easily be seen that the JC is true if the JC holds for all polynomial mappings whose Jacobian determinant is 1.
 We make use of this convention in the present paper.

 In 1980, S.S.S.Wang (\cite{MR0585736}) showed that the JC holds for all polynomial mappings of degree 2 in all dimensions.
 The most powerful result is the reduction to degree 3, due to H.Bass, E.Connell and D.Wright (\cite{MR0663785}) in 1982 and A.Yagzhev (\cite{MR0592226}) in 1980, which asserts that the JC is true if the JC holds for all polynomial mappings of degree 3 (what is more, if the JC holds for all cubic homogeneous polynomial mappings!).
 It is even shown in \cite{MR2138860} that the condition that $JH$ is symmetric and $H$ is cubic homogeneous is sufficient.
 In the same spirit of the above degree reduction method, another efficient way to tackle the JC is the Dru{\.z}kowski's Theorem (\cite{MR0714105}): the JC is true if it is true for all Dru{\.z}kowski mappings (in all dimension $\geq 2$).
 One more interesting result is due to Gorni-Zampieri (\cite{MR1621913}), who proved in 1997 that there exist Gorni-Zampieri pairings between the cubic homogeneous polynomial mappings and the Dru{\.z}kowski mappings.